 - ...and more!

-When it comes to content marketing on owned channels like a website or blog, search engine optimization (SEO) is a popular and effective tactic for bringing in website traffic.
+When it comes to content marketing on owned channels like a website or blog, search engine optimisation (SEO) is a popular and effective tactic for bringing in website traffic.
 By tailoring content to popular search terms, a business’ web pages can rank higher on search engines, which helps them get found more easily by the audiences who would most benefit from that content.

-When selecting the right mix of channels for their leads and buyer groups, B2B marketing teams should evaluate engagement and behavior data to identify top performers and the optimal times for delivering content.
+When selecting the right mix of channels for their leads and buyer groups, B2B marketing teams should evaluate engagement and behaviour data to identify top performers and the optimal times for delivering content.
 For example, knowing when a lead is likely to check their email or scroll through Twitter can help teams deliver tailored messaging to those channels at the right time.

 For B2B marketers, knowing when to say things is half the battle — the other half is knowing what to say.
 Just as digital transformation has changed the way marketing happens, societal transformation has changed the way marketing sounds.
 The days of aggressive selling are gone.
 Now, marketing is all about empathy.